 How does soil impact the flavor of wine?

 Every wine lover is enamored with visiting a winery and tasting its wines.
-But have you ever stood in the middle of a vineyard, looked down below your feet, grabbed a handful of that dirt, and wondered how this element of winemaking plays a role in the delicious end product?
+But have you ever stood in the middle of a vineyard, looked down below your feet, grabbed a handful of the soil, and wondered how this element of winemaking plays a role in the delicious end product?

 Soil: the unsung hero of wine production